NoahHA/tth-ML-project/README.md

 msci-project
 ==============================

-This is a project to detect invisible Higgs decays at the LHC through the ttH production mode.
-I've created a binary classifier to separate ttH events from ttbar events which are the main background.
+A project to detect invisible Higgs decays at the LHC through the ttH production mode.
+I've created a binary classifier to separate ttH events from ttbar events, which are the main background.
 The model is a RNN taking in both event level and object level features.
 The data preprocessing is done through src/features/build_features.py, which saves all of the processed data in data/processed.
 To train a model run src/models/train_model.py.
 All of the configuration parameters for the model are stored in config.yaml and can be used to configure specific hyperparameters without having to go through the code.
+Various data analysis that has been conducted is stored in notebooks/data_analysis, and all figures are saved in reports/figures.

 Project Organization
 ------------

     ├── LICENSE
-    ├── Makefile           <- Makefile with commands like `make data` or `make train` ├── README.md          <- The top-level README for developers using this project.
+    ├── README.md          <- The top-level README for developers using this project.
     ├── data
-    │   ├── external       <- Data from third party sources.
-    │   ├── interim        <- Intermediate data that has been transformed.
     │   ├── processed      <- The final, canonical data sets for modeling.
     │   └── raw            <- The original, immutable data dump.
     │